What Is the PIPEDA Compliance Checklist for Canadian Websites?

 Action: Add clear opt-out mechanisms (unsubscribe links, account deletion option).

-□ Implement a Compliant Cookie Banner
+How Do I Implement a Compliant Cookie Banner?

 Your cookie banner must: